Baltic Romani: Classification

+Baltic Romani are variations of the Romani language, which is classified in the Indo-Aryan language family.

 History

-The first speakers of this language settled in southeast Europe during the 10th and 13th centuries in high numbers.
-From the 14th century onward, the language spread to central and western Europe as well.
-The immigrants that spoke this language had a darker complexion and many of these speakers were referred to as gypsies.
-The country of origin for this language turned out to be India after comparisons between other languages showed the similarity.
+The first speakers of this language settled in Southeast Europe during the 10th and 13th centuries in large swaths.
+From the 14th century onward, the language spread to Central and Western Europe as well.
+Comparisons between other languages later revealed it most likely originated from the Indian subcontinent.

 Geographic distribution

-This language is spoken in the following countries;
+This language is spoken in the following countries: